Acousto-optic Tunable Filters

 The requirements of the used RF driver also depend very much on the device design and its application.

 Applications of Acousto-optic Tunable Filters

-A widespread application of AOTF is in laser microscopy.
-The essential advantage of this technology is that very rapid scanning (e.g. compared with mechanically controlled spectrometers) is possible, allowing for a fast acquisition of microscope images.
+A widespread application of AOTF is in multispectral imaging, e.g. in the form of laser microscopy.
+The essential advantage of this technology is that very rapid scanning (e.g. compared with mechanically controlled spectrometers) is possible, allowing for a fast acquisition of microscope images with spectral information.
 Also, the optical setup can be quite compact.

-Further, it is possible to use AOTF for multispectral imaging, e.g. for terrestrial observations with spectral resolution for monitoring the status of plants.
-One may exploit the large field of view and high spatial resolution of a non-collinear filter.
+For terrestrial observations with spectral resolution for monitoring the status of plants, for example, one may exploit the large field of view and high spatial resolution of a non-collinear filter.
 It is also possible to acquire additional information on the polarization of light (spectropolarimetry).

-There are also various applications in laser spectroscopy.
+There are other applications in laser spectroscopy.
 For example, one may use an AOTF for selecting certain wavelengths of an excitation laser and another AOFT for spectrally filtering fluorescence light which the excitation light has caused on some sample.

 The RP Photonics Buyer's Guide contains 9 suppliers for acousto-optic tunable filters.
 Among them:

 If you like this article, share it with your friends and colleagues, e.g. via social media: